cosmos/cosmos/whitepaper.md

 PreCommit something else.
 This ensures both safety and liveness of the consensus algorithm.

-The full details of the protocol are described in FIGURE.
+The full details of the protocol are described in LINK.

 Tendermint’s security derives simultaneously from its use of optimal Byzantine fault-tolerance and the locking mechanism.
 The former ensures that ⅓ or more